sbalbale/project-aletheia/README.md

 A 3D mesh that tracks your mouse movements in real-time.
 This visualizes the "passive data" stream usually hidden from users.

 - _Located in:_ `components/TheWatcher.tsx`
+- **Mobile Support:** On mobile devices, The Watcher uses the **accelerometer and gyroscope** to track device orientation instead of mouse position, creating a physical window into the digital space.

 ### 2. The Inference Terminal